yimuchen/UserUtils/README.md

 Hightlights of this package includes:

 -   Constants for more intuitive declaration of plotting objects and styles.
--   new Canvas class (inherited from TCanvas), with compile time object plotting options warnings.
+-   new Canvas class (inherited from TCanvas),  to contain strictly pads.
+Objects on now plotted on the pads, instead of individual Draw calls
--   new RatioCanvas class (based on new Canvas class) for easy ratio plot handling.
--   new RooFrame class (inherited from RooPlot) for easy object plotting and inner object accesses.
--   Additional to assist with plot object generation (ratio objects) and plot range determination.
+-   Specialised classes for 1D plotting.

 ---